jambqc/Python-Code/README.md

-## This repo contains various python snippets.
+## This repo contains various snippets of python code.